vittoriaiannotta/vittoriaiannotta.github.io/_pages/about.md

 I was a visiting student at UPenn in fall 2024, and a summer research graduate program participant at the European Central Bank in summer 2025.

-Work in Progress
+Job Market Paper
 ------

-**Imperfect competition and asymmetric information in the Banking Market**
+**Quantifying the role of imperfect competition and asymmetric information in bank pricing: evidence from loan rate dispersion**

 I investigate the dispersion in borrowing costs between firms as symptomatic of market frictions.
 In particular, I focus on imperfect competition and asymmetric information as the sources of this dispersion, and ask to what ex